Keyrunmk/Klog/README.md

 -> Image can belong to Posts and User(Profile)

 WEB
--> Home Page (show posts on the basis of location if user is not registered else display posts of tags user chose during registration)
+-> Home Page (show posts on the basis of location if user is not registered else display posts of tags user chose during registration) --todo
--> Before registration completes, user is made to agree policies (if agreed status is active, if not can't register) -> After user registration, user can choose tags of stuffs that user likes -> After user registration, send email (Events and listeners) -> Cache, Jobs and queues
+-> Before registration completes, user is made to agree policies (if agreed status is active, if not can't register) --todo -> After user registration, user can choose tags of stuffs that user likes --todo -> After user registration, send email (Events and listeners) -> Repositories
--> Repositories
 -> Tried to follow SOLID principles
--> Search (using:["post.names", "author.name", "category" ,"#tags"])
+-> Search (using:["post.names", "author.name", "category" ,"#tags"]) --todo

 Extras
--> A post can be reported for violating blog policies (user status may be banned or warned - two warnings is banned)
+-> A post can be reported for violating blog policies (user status may be banned or warned - two warnings is banned) --todo -> Switchd from laragon to docker/ laravel sail
+-> Cache, Jobs and queues --todo
+-> Query optimization and database techniques --todo -> jwt for admin
+-> laravel passport/jwt for users --todo
+-> socailite --todo
+-> laravel octane --todo
+-> macros
+-> enum

 ADMIN
 -> Admin login